 The Newest Library

-Google tells me that Somerset has a new library on Country Street that, ironically, is within walking distance of the house we grew up in on Roosevelt Avenue.
+Google tells me that Somerset has a new library on Country Street that, ironically, is also within walking distance of the house we grew up in on Roosevelt Avenue.
 I wonder if whoever lives there now walks to the library as we did.

-I’m glad the town got that built.
 When I was a kid, Somerset had a strong industrial base with the Montaup Electric power plant, where my Dad worked.
 That expanded when New England Power went on line in 1963.
 Those two facilities supported a solid middle-class lifestyle for a lot of people and the schools were well funded,

 The Montaup closed years ago and NEP is being phased out.
 Somerset is feeling the pinch.